 - If there is existing coverages at time of implementation - a sync file should be requested to pre-load these enrollments

-- Ongoing sync file should be imported into EN on a monthly basis
+- Ongoing sync file should be imported into EN at minimum on a monthly basis

 - Before activating Open Enrollment

 1. Outbound employment termination file sent to Unum

 This file is often referred to as a Termination file.
 EN identified that the core requirement was to notify Unum of employment terminations so the policy could be converted to direct bill or terminated.
 Please remember that failure to process timely termination files could result in terminated policies still being on billing statements and EN and Unum enrollment data being out of sync.